Greatest Literature banner

 The plot of Othello is based on a tale by the earlier Italian prose writer Giovanni Cinthio whose work also provides the original story for the comedy Measure for Measure.

 Desdemona, daughter of a senator, has secretly married Othello, a Moor in the military service of Venice.
 Her father accuses him of having cast a spell upon her because he cannot imagine that she would willingly "fall in love with what she fear'd to look on".
-But her father and the other officials are quickly convinced by the declarations of Othello and Desdemona that they were in love.
+This would seem to imply racist attitudes, but her father and the other officials are quickly convinced by the declarations of Othello and Desdemona that they were in love and any residual opposition based on race dissipates.

 I have read critics discussing how Othello's imperfections brought him down—his lack of introspection, his impulsiveness, his lack of knowledge about Italian society, his misplaced trust in others, his failure to trust those he should.
 But these explanations fail to sway me.
 They seem to be the kind of things you can always dig up about someone after a tragedy to "explain" it.
 Don't they exist to some degree in all of us without murderous consequences?